dhalpern13/dhalpern13.github.io/_pages/about.md

 My research broadly sits at the intersection of algorithms, economics, and artificial intelligence.
 Specifically, I consider novel settings where groups of people need to make collective decisions, such as summarizing population views on large-scale opinion aggregation websites, using participant data to fine-tune large language models, and selecting panel members for citizens’ assemblies.
 In each case, I develop provably fair solutions to aggregate individual preferences.

 Before joining Harvard, I received a Bachelor of Science from the [University of Toronto](https://www.utoronto.ca), where I had the great pleasure of working with [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/index.html).

-**I am on the 2024-2025 academic job market.
-Please feel free to get in touch!**